Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Experiments

+\paragraph*{Robustness to Measurement Noise} The synthetic experiments in \Cref{fig:synthetic} are based on noiseless simulated measurements, in which the only source of noise is finite numerical precision.
+Since the motivation for considering nonlinear reconstruction centers around the noise instability of the logarithmic preprocessing required for linear reconstruction, we also compare our linear and nonlinear reconstruction methods in the presence of additive Gaussian measurement noise. \Cref{fig:synthetic_noise0.01} parallels \Cref{fig:synthetic} but with a modest level of additive noise; \Cref{fig:synthetic_noise0.1} shows a much noisier experiment.
+In both cases, the nonlinear reconstruction produces higher PSNR values, indicating a more faithful 3D reconstruction of the ground truth phantom.

+\paragraph*{Scaling with Signal Norm} Our synthetic experimental setup also allows us to verify the dependence on signal norm $\twonorm{\x}$ and number of measurements $m$ that are predicted by our theoretical results. \Cref{thm:unregularized} and \Cref{thm:regularized} show that the number of measurements required for a given reconstruction quality increases with the norm of the signal, because a denser signal will block more photons.
+We verify this scaling in \Cref{fig:heatmap}.

-Our real data experiment uses a cone-beam CT phantom made from a human skull with metal dental crowns on some of the teeth.
-In \Cref{fig:spike} we show slices of our nonlinear reconstruction compared to a reference commercial linearized reconstruction, as no ground truth is available for the real volume.
-The nonlinear reconstruction exhibits reduced metal-induced streak artifacts compared to the commercial reconstruction, highlighted in red and purple in the leftmost panel.
+\paragraph*{Real Data} Our real data experiment uses CBCT measurements of a human skull with metal dental crowns on some of the teeth.
+In \Cref{fig:spike} we show slices of our nonlinear reconstruction compared to a reference state-of-the-art commercial linearized reconstruction, as no ground truth is available for the real volume.
+We also compare with a standard linearized baseline, FDK \cite{biguri2016tigre}, which exhibits severe artifacts especially around the metal crown.

-\section{Related Work}
+\section{Related work}